-This page assumes that you’ve read and mastered the Start contributing and Intermediate contributing topics and are ready to learn about more ways to contribute.
+This page assumes that you understand how to contribute to new content and review others' work, and are ready to learn about more ways to contribute.
 You need to use the Git command line client and other tools for some of these tasks.

 SIG Docs members can propose improvements.

 After you've been contributing to the Kubernetes documentation for a while, you

 may have ideas for improving the Style Guide

 , the Content Guide, the toolchain used to build

 the documentation, the website style, the processes for reviewing and merging

 pull requests, or other aspects of the documentation.
 For maximum transparency,